ibpdas/valueline/README.md

 **ValueLine** makes that line of sight visible by showing how foundational fixes strengthen system maturity and ultimately create organisational value.

-It was developed after years of seeing teams diver essential data work yet struggle to explain how and when that work would translate into real results.
+It was developed after years of seeing teams deliver essential data work yet struggle to explain how and when that work would translate into real results.

 **ValueLine helps leaders:**
-- identify the conditions and decisions that truly drive value
+- identify the actions, conditions and decisions that truly drive value
-- secure buy-in and support with a clear, plain English line of sight from foundations → maturity → impact
+- secure buy-in with a clear, plain English line of sight from foundations → maturity → impact
 - surface the constraints, dependencies and trade offs that shape the path to value

 It shifts conversations from **"Why is value slow?”** to **“What must change now, next and later to unlock value?”**